 Some client applications provide support for connecting to a data source using a driver without a Data Source Name (DSN).
 To configure a DSN-less connection, you can use a connection string or the Cloudera Hive ODBC Driver Configuration tool that is installed with the Cloudera ODBC Driver for Apache Hive.
 The following section explains how to use the driver configuration tool.
-For information about using connection strings, see "DSN-less Connection String Examples" on page 49.
+For information about using connection strings, see "Using a Connection String" on page 49.